ElleAshby/ReadMe/README.md

 -----------------------------------------------------------------------------------------------

-Editing, changing and adjusting code allows others to learn through experience and others findings.
+Open source allows for 1.editing, 2.changing and 3.adjusting code allows others to learn through experience and others findings.
 Adding, removing and rearranging elements of found routines in dance forms new and interesting sequences.
 This collaboration fosters a stronger relationship between the creator and the user.
 These two vastly different communities share essentially similar values and the role of 'Open Sourcing'.
 The community thrives off sharing process and promoting collaboration.

 # Analogue meets digital